Friday, March 27, 2009

 For example, someone brought some good sized tires, perhaps from trucks, and we made up a game where some people would swing on the swings and others would roll the tires at the people on the swings and the game was to dodge the tires rolling at you or to hit them just right to knock them back in the other direction.
 It was a very dynamic game, not for the faint of heart, perhaps reminiscent of Rollerball or American Gladiators, though a lot more low tech and presumably less safe.

 A short distance from the battleground area that the swingset came to be was the sandbox, where we played more cerebral games.
 As I recall, we had some little vehicles, probably Tonka® or some such thing, and we'd dig tunnels under the sand for them to drive through.
 The game in this case was to make bigger and bigger tunnels, almost like a game of Jenga®, but with sand.
+[Grayscale image of a dump truck, with a cargo of sand, driving through a limestone cavern, the ceiling of which is precariously supported by only a few rickety-looking limestone columns.]
 We'd reach into the tunnels and find a handful of sand to remove and cross our fingers that by removing that particular bit, the entire structure wouldn't fall in.

 The game got harder as more was removed because there was less holding things up—and also because it was just hard to reach all the places you needed to without pushing on them.
 It became more and more intricate to manipulate, and through the eyes of a kid, quite beautiful.